CorradoRossi/roll-your-own-wp-cli/README.md

 # Roll Your Own

+### A create-wordpress bash script

 This is the fastest way I know of to get a Wordpress project bootstrapped on a local machine.
 Just follow the prompts and be amazed as everything is taken care of.
-No need to `mkdir`'s or copy paste salts or fiddle with `wp-config.php`'s or even go and download Wordpress in the first place.
-Just start MAMP, type `create-wordpress` in the terminal, and in two minutes you can navigate to `yournewsite.test`.
+No need to `mkdir`'s or copy paste salts or fiddle with `wp-config.php`'s--or even download Wordpress in the first place.
+Just start MAMP, type `create-wordpress` in the terminal, and in two minutes you can navigate to `whateveryournewsiteiscalled.test`.
 Happy building!

-requirements:
+**Caveats**

+Before anyone says it--yes, I know Wordpress has a nice cli, and yes I also have been slowly moving away from MAMP and toward a Dockerized Vagrant/Virtualbox workflow for local/staging/production parity.
+Nonetheless, this really is unbeatable for speed and ease of use.
+And it was a pet project.
+I'm really enjoying learning bash so what they hey!

+**requirements:**

 You need MAMP configured to allow virtualhosts and symlinks.
-There's a 5 minute tutorial for that [right here in this repo]().
+There's a 5 minute tutorial for that **[right here in this repo]()**.

-Simplest way to use:
+**Simplest way to use:**

 Copy the script to /usr/local/bin and set the permissions.